verkkila/ACP/design-presentation.md

 ![Drone](http://image.helipal.com/dji-inspire-1-v2-big001.jpg)

 * Design a drone that can detect and follow odors
-* Usefulness in detecting and locating pollution or fires
+* Useful in detecting and locating pollution or fires

 ---